Types of Assistive Technology Tools

 1. Screen Readers

-A screen reader is a software application that uses text-to-speech technology to read out loud digital content for people who are blind or visually impaired.
+A screen reader is text-to-speech software that presents digital content for people who are blind or visually impaired.
+Screen readers can also output text to a refreshable braille display.

 An ideal web page for a screen reader user should be keyboard accessible and include proper heading structure, labels, “skip to” links, and images with alternative text descriptions.
-If a website does not feature this level of accessibility, a user may find themselves lost on the site, unable to access the information they need.
+Implementing these features helps content work with all types of assistive technology — and can also help with search engine optimization (SEO).

 A mobile phone next to an icon of a person's head with a speech bubble that reads "voice-to-text"